thesurlydev/hacks/README.md

 # hacks
 A collection of projects and one-off scripts.
-All a work in progress.
+All are a work in progress.